AlexisGGk/maxent_scripts/README.md

 # maxent_scripts

-useful tools for working with Maxent
+useful tools for working with Maxent.
+Mainly for changing file formats and matching file resolutions etc. through resampling